carpentries/trainers/policy/trainers_meeting_guide.md

 - **Process**:
     1. Coordinate with the Core Team to avoid conflicts with other events.
     2. Set two meeting times to accommodate global time zones.
 Times are currently UTC 14:00 and UTC 23:00, on the first and third Thursday of the month.
-	    1. Changes to these times and dates should be based on unanimous consensus of the active Instructor Trainer community.
+	    1. Changes to these times and dates should be based on consensus of the active Instructor Trainer community.
     3. Announce schedules and ensure they are added to the community calendars.
 Remind Instructor Trainers every October 1 about re-importing calendar items to accommodate daylight savings changes.

 ## 2. **Call for Topics**